Great Empires of Central Asia, Part 1: Primeval Beginnings

-Like so many other great empires, the Amazigh dynasties weren’t undone by any single factor, but by a combination of changing environment, loss of territory to enemies (at home and abroad), and internal revolts by rebellious tribes.
+Like so many other great empires, the Amazigh dynasties weren’t undone by any single factor, but by a combination of changing environment, loss of territory to enemies, and internal revolts by rebellious tribes.

 Meanwhile, other Amazigh royal houses had been conquering neighboring areas—parts of what are today Libya and Algeria to the east, along with Mali and Mauritania to the west.
 In all these countries, Berbers still constitute large percentages of the population.
 In Mauritania, they constitute most of the ruling class.

-And to this day, clans of Amazigh nomads still graze their camels and cows on the sparse grass; to water them at isolated oases and wells; to sleep beneath the stars in the shade of their ancestors’ mud-brick walls and palaces.
+And to this day, Amazigh nomads still graze their camels and cows on the sparse grass, water them at isolated oases and wells, and sleep beneath the stars in the shade of their ancestors’ mud-brick walls and palaces.